 Hypnosis for Community Wellness is dedicated to recognizing and addressing inequity, privilege, and intersectionality, and how these impact human health and wellness.
 However, I may need your help to improve on how we address it.
 As a white, non-binary femme (pronouns ze/zir), with settler/colonist privilege, I know I have my own unacknowledged biases and privileges and that these may show up in the course in ways that I don’t realize.
 And so I welcome your input and critiques as the course unfolds for you.
 I will make necessary changes and give credit where it is due.
 Fear no tears from me!

-This is not the first time I’ve given scholarships to hypnosis students, but this year, 2021, I want to award four scholarships for the second round of the new Hypnosis for Community Wellness Program, which will start sometime in Fall, 2021.
+This is not the first time I’ve given scholarships to hypnosis students.
+I will award five scholarships for the third round of the new Hypnosis for Community Wellness Program, which will start Monday evening (PST), Feb.
+6, 2023

 These scholarships are reserved for Black, Indigenous, and other People of Color (as a form of reparations); LGBTQIA+ people; people with disabilities; and people who are recent immigrants to the U.S. but who are experiencing discrimination as a result of their ethnicity or religion.

 Applicants must have at least one year’s experience in community or professional service and/or activism in issues such as: